KevinDutier/simple-ascii-homepage/README.md

 Simple ascii homepage is a simple and lightweight, dark, home/new tab page for developers.
 It gives users quick access to their favorite websites.

-As the page is completely customizable, users can (and are encouraged to) customize the page to their own liking (links, categories, colors, etc.).
+As the page is completely customizable, users can customize it to their own liking (links, categories, colors, etc.).

 ## Customizing